Liu Yuxi: Family background and education

 His ancestors were Xiongnu nomadic people.
 The putative ‘seventh generation’ family head, Liu Liang, was an official of the Northern Wei (386–534), who followed the Emperor Xiaowen (471–499) when he established the capital at Luoyang in 494.
-Following the government sinification policy, he became Han and register his surname as Liu.
+Following the government sinification policy, he became Han and registered his surname as Liu.
 From then on the family was based in Luoyang.

 Liu Yuxi's father, Li Xu, was forced to leave Luoyang to avoid the An Lushan rebellion (755–763) and went to Jiaxing (in the north of present-day Zhejiang Province).
 Liu Yuxi was born and grew up in the south.
 In his youth he studied with two renowned poets in Kuaiji (now Shaoxing), the Chan (Zen) monks Lingche (靈澈, 746–816) and Jiaoran (皎然, 730–799), and his later works often reflected this Buddhist sensibility.

 Early career

 In 793, Liu passed the jinshi imperial examination.
 One of the other successful candidates that year was another great poet, Liu Zongyuan, whose career was to be closely connected to that of Liu Yuxi.
 That same year, Liu Yuxi went on to pass the higher examination (boxue hongceke).
 In 795, the Ministry of Appointments sent him to be a tutor to the Heir Apparent, a sign that he was destined from a prominent career.
 However, in 796, his father suddenly died, and he had to return to Yangzhou.

 In 800, Liu became a secretary to the important scholar-official Du You who had been made the military governor of Xusihao Circuit, in charge of suppressing an insurrection in Xuzhou, enabling Liu to see army life at first hand.
 Later he followed Du You to Yangzhou, where he enjoyed the company of the poet Li Yi.

 In 802.
-Liu was transferred to be a registrar (zhubu) in Weinan (in Shaanxi).
+Liu was transferred to be a registrar (zhubu) in Weinan, Shaanxi.
 The following year, on the recommendation of an official in the Imperial Censorate called Li Wen, Liu was transferred to the post of investigating censor.
 At that time, the essayist and poet Han Yu was already also working as an investigating censor, with Liu Zongyuan shortly to join him.
 These three literary giants of the middle Tang period became friends and were to remain in close contact for the rest of their lives.